 I did not know that either.

-Political, whatever the justification is, but Sean, the issue that we have is that they're doing it in public.
+But, Sean, the issue that we have is that they're doing it in public.

-The district attorney of New York said just rec recently that he's not going to prosecute some of the illegal activities.
+The district attorney of New York said just recently that he's not going to prosecute some of the illegal activities.

-It's the definition of injustice to because I can guarantee you if I did what they were doing, I would be prosecuted.
+It's the definition of injustice to, because I can guarantee you, if I did what they were doing, I would be prosecuted.

-So they would come after me, they would come after you if we did anything remotely comparable to to what we redressing your grievances does not mean.
+They would come after you if we did anything remotely comparable to redressing your grievances.

-Sixty minutes built their show off of what you do.
+Does not mean 60 Minutes built their show off of what you do.

 I mean, I'd like to say you invented this undercover type of journalism.